l1t48/InkAndInsight-Frontend/README.md

-# Book & Quotes Management Frontend (This project was previously deployed online.
-However, due to limitations of the free hosting plan, the database expired, and the deployment was subsequently taken down)
+# Book & Quotes Management Frontend

-**Note for Testing/Deployment:**
+**Note:**
-The backend service is currently hosted on a **free-tier service**.
-The server will "sleep" after a period of inactivity and requires time to wake up upon the first request.
-To ensure a smooth testing experience, please access the backend directly at [**https://test-backend-u24f.onrender.com/api/test**] and wait for a response **before** accessing the frontend.
-Avoid using browser anonymous mode because it won't work with the current cookie management setup.
+This project was previously deployed online.
+However, due to limitations of the free hosting plan, the database expired, and the deployment was subsequently taken down.

 ## Introduction
 This is the frontend application for a book and quotes management system, built with Angular 20 and TypeScript.
 It provides a responsive and user-friendly interface for managing books and quotes, supporting authentication, CRUD